Eden Hazard and the football superstars whose careers were ruined by injury

-Of course, Pogba wouldn't be the first top-class talent to be prevented from realising his full potential by fitness problems, as GOAL outlines below...
+Of course, he's hardly the first top-class talent to be prevented from realising his full potential by fitness problems, as GOAL outlines below...

 Woodgate's Real Madrid debut is obviously the stuff of footballing infamy: after spending the first 17 months of his spell at Santiago Bernabeu sidelined by injury, the English defender belatedly introduced himself to the club's supporters with an own goal and a red card for a second bookable offence.